 Modeling and Research

-STAR Center's Modeling & Research department develops computer generated geographic databases, target objects, and hydrodynamic ship models for real-time simulation training and research for our 360° and 270° full mission bridge simulators.
+STAR Center's Modeling & Research department develops computer generated geographic ports, harbors, rivers, waterways and hydrodynamic ship models for real-time Simulation Training Assessment & Research using our full mission bridge simulators.

 Initiating M&R Procedures

-The initial contact point(s) for coordinating and scheduling a simulation based research project is as follows:
+The initial contact point(s) for coordinating and scheduling a simulation based research project is:

 Bruce Fuchs